eyra/fertility-prediction-challenge/README.md

 6. When you click "Submit", your latest commit in this repository will serve as your submission to the benchmark challenge.

 ## License
-This project is licensed under the terms of the MIT license - see the LICENSE file for details.
+This project is licensed under the terms of the [MIT license](https://github.com/eyra/fertility-prediction-challenge/blob/master/LICENSE).

 ## Acknowledgements